 Erected 2011 by Wayne National Forest, New Straitsville History Group, and The Ohio Historical Society.
 (Marker Number 12-64.)

 Location.
 39° 35.206′ N, 82° 13.417′ W. Marker is near New Straitsville, Ohio, in Perry County.
 Marker can be reached from the intersection of Ohio Route 93 and Rock Run Road (County Route 41), on the left when traveling south.
+It is as the trailhead and parking area for the Upper Rock Run Reclamation Site of the Wayne National Forest.
 Touch for map.
-It is as the trailhead and parking area for the Upper Rock Run Reclamation Site of the Wayne National Forest.
 Marker is in this post office area: New Straitsville OH 43766, United States of America.
+Touch for directions.

 Regarding World’s Greatest Mine Fire.
 Known as The New Straightville Mine Fire, it has been burning since 1884.
 Smoke still emerges from the soil of the Wayne National Forest.

 1. New Straitsville Mine Fire.
 Ohio History Central website entry (Submitted on July 14, 2022, by Larry Gertner of New York, New York.)